 - Still another category of writers have insufficient skills to write a memoir—let alone think of finishing memoir.
-Those people could benefit from coaching, from books and MP3s on writing in general and memoir writing in particular, and from tele-classes and from memberships in memoir-writing groups.
+Those people could benefit from coaching, from books and MP3s on writing in general and memoir writing in particular, and from tele-classes.
 But something stops them.
 Is it pride or is it lack of confidence that even theses services have entry levels beyond where they are now?

 - Lastly, some writers don’t have their subject yet and have been writing about the wrong life experiences or writing them from the wrong point of view.
 These are sincere hard-working writers who are not making progress finishing a memoir.

 Writers become non-writers and do not now how to re-connect to the writing life.

 Writers who have stopped writing may want to write again, to tackle finishing a memoir but, alas and alack, what has happened is that the train of thought, the feeling, the sensibility that went into the creation of those stories they have has now been lost.
 They are no longer in that realm where writing a memoir is something that they can do easily.
 The source of their inspiration has dried up.

 Follow a proven lead to pick up your writing again!